-The Wing is the Battle of Britain Memorial Trust’s planned new building at the Capel-le-Ferne site of the National Memorial to the Few.
+The Wing is the Battle of Britain Memorial Trust’s new building at the Capel-le-Ferne site of the National Memorial to the Few.

 Open to the public since Saturday 28 March, 2015, this eye-catching building was designed by Folkestone architectural practice Godden Allen Lawn in the shape of a Spitfire wing, complete with its famous uplift.
 It has been built by Kent-based Epps Construction.